fhljys/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlSyncMember.md

 ```

 ### -MemberDatabaseName
-The id of the Azure SQL Server database name of the member database.
+The Azure SQL database name of the member database.

 ```yaml
 Type: String